-This sporty fellow requires a lot of energy, hence should be fed a high-quality diet with balanced proportions in accordance to the amount of exercise they get daily.
+This sporty fellow requires a lot of energy, hence it should be fed a high-quality diet with balanced proportions in accordance with the amount of exercise they get daily.

 As they are medium-sized dogs, 2 to 3 cups of food daily will be more than sufficient for them.
 You should also keep in mind their water intake.

 Fish oil supplements are often recommended for Dutch Shepherds to provide nutrition to their skin and coat so that they look fresh and healthy.

 How much Exercise does a Dutch Shepherd need?